Guinea entry requirements for Philippines passport holders

 Hotel booking or invitation letter

-Carry a printed hotel reservation or a letter of invitation from your host in Guinea.
-Immigration may ask for it, especially if you arrive without a pre-booked hotel.Recommended
+Carry a hotel reservation or a letter of invitation from your host in Guinea.
+Officers rarely ask, but having it avoids delays.Recommended

 Proof of funds